cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/9-run-prod-docker.md

 ```

 If you have a CPU architecture that is neither `amd64` nor `arm64`, update your `Makefile` accordingly.
+And if you copied-pasted directly into `Makefile`, do not forget to convert the spaces into tabs.

 Then run either command: